Jonas Valančiūnas: 2017–18 season

 On 11 January 2018, Valančiūnas had 15 points and a season-high 18 rebounds in a 133–99 win over the Cleveland Cavaliers.
-On 15 January 2018, Valančiūnas was selected as the Lithuanian Basketball Player of the Year for a fourth time.
-On 26 January 2018, he had a season-high 28 points and 14 rebounds in a 97–93 loss to the Utah Jazz.
-In Game 2 of the Raptors' first-round playoff series against the Washington Wizards, Valančiūnas had 19 points and 14 rebounds, as Toronto took a 2–0 lead in a playoff series for the first time in franchise history with a 130–119 win.
+On 15 January, Valančiūnas was selected as the Lithuanian Basketball Player of the Year for the fourth time.
+On 26 January, he had a season-high 28 points and 14 rebounds in a 97–93 loss to the Utah Jazz.
+During the 2018 NBA playoffs, in game 2 of the Raptors' first-round playoff series against the Washington Wizards, Valančiūnas had 19 points and 14 rebounds, as Toronto took a 2–0 lead in a playoff series for the first time in franchise history with a 130–119 win.
 It was his 12th playoff double-double, matching Antonio Davis for the most in Raptors history.
-He set the Raptors' playoff double-double record in Game 5 with 14 points and 13 rebounds.
+He set the Raptors' playoff double-double record in game 5 with 14 points and 13 rebounds.
 The Raptors went on to win the series in six games to move on to the second round.
-In Game 1 of the Raptors' second-round series against the Cleveland Cavaliers, Valančiūnas recorded 21 points and 21 rebounds in a 113–112 overtime loss.
-It marked the best double-double performance by a Raptors player in the franchise's playoff history.
+In game 1 of Toronto's second-round series against the Cleveland Cavaliers, Valančiūnas recorded 21 points and 21 rebounds in a 113–112 overtime loss.
+It marked the best double-double performance by a Raptors player in franchise's playoff history.
 The Raptors went on to be swept by the Cavaliers for the second straight year.

 2018–19 season

 On 21 November 2018, Valančiūnas had season highs of 24 points and 13 rebounds in a 124–108 win over the Atlanta Hawks.
-On 5 December, he scored 18 of his season-high 26 in the fourth quarter of the Raptors' 113–102 win over the Philadelphia 76ers.
+On 5 December, he scored 18 of his season-high 26 in the fourth quarter of Toronto's 113–102 win over the Philadelphia 76ers.
 On 13 December, he was ruled out for at least four weeks after undergoing surgery on his dislocated left thumb, an injury he sustained the previous night against the Golden State Warriors.